deantosh/project_fyyur/README.md

 * creating new venues, artists, and creating new shows.
 * searching for venues and artists.
 * learning more about a specific artist or venue.

+**What I did**
+This project now includes fully implemented data models connected to a PostgreSQL database, enabling storage, querying, and creation of information about artists, venues, and shows.
+The API endpoints are powered by these models, providing real, persistent data instead of mock data.

+With the backend complete, the application supports:

+   - Creating new venues, artists, and shows with valid data constraints.

+   - Searching venues and artists with case-insensitive and partial matching.

+   - Displaying detailed pages for individual artists and venues, including past and upcoming shows.

+   - Grouping venues by city and state.

+   - Real-time interaction with a PostgreSQL database through SQLAlchemy and Flask-Migrate.

+The frontend views and forms are fully integrated with the backend, allowing seamless data submission and retrieval through the web interface.

 We want Fyyur to be the next new platform that artists and musical venues can use to find each other, and discover new music shows.
 Let's make that happen!